Learning Abroad Center

 Faculty & Staff

-This program is led by Tricia Todd, MPH, director of PHSRC, and Karin Hamilton, DVM, MPH, coordinator and instructor, Global Programs, Pre-Health Student Resource Center.
+This program will be led by Karin Hamilton, DVM, MPH, coordinator and instructor, Global Programs, Pre-Health Student Resource Center, and Siri Schroeder, MSW, LGSW, Career Counselor, Pre-Health Student Resource Center.

 Dr. Karin Hamilton is a public health veterinarian.
-She has been a co-leader of the Thailand, India, Panama, and France programs.
+She has been a co-leader of the Greece, Ecuador, France, India, Panama, and Thailand programs.
 She is passionate about global health, intercultural development, and leading study abroad programs.

 Program Structure